Skip to content

 Damascus

-Damascus steel is characterized by its wavy, layered patterns in the steel.
+Damascus steel is characterized by its undulating, layered patterns in the steel.

-They are created when several layers of steel are forged together, and the result is an almost organic pattern – unique to each and every knife.
+They occur when several layers of steel are forged together, and the result is an almost organic pattern – unique to each and every knife.

-The Damascus finish is highly valued for its beauty and its symbolic expression of strength through layers and time.
+The Damascus finish is highly prized for its beauty.

 Nashiji (pear skin)

-Nashiji literally means “pear skin” and refers to the slightly uneven, matte surface that resembles fruit skin.
+Nashiji means directly translated "pear skin" and refers to the slightly uneven, matte surface reminiscent of fruit skin.

-It creates a discreet and elegant expression that many associate with Japanese understated aesthetics.
+It creates a discreet and elegant expression, which many associate with Japanese understated aesthetics.

-Conclusion – find the Japanese knife that suits you
+Conclusion – find the Japanese knife that is right for you

 When choosing your first Japanese knife, there is no one right choice.

-It's about the feel in the hand, the balance in the blade – and what inspires you in the kitchen.
+It's about the feeling in your hand, the balance in the blade – and what inspires you in the kitchen.

-Do you prefer something light and lively?
-Then try a Wa knife in carbon steel – and experience how the steel and the patina develop with you.
+Do you prefer light and lively?
+So try one Wa knife in carbon steel – and experience how the steel and the patina develop with you.

 A Japanese chef's knife is more than a tool.
 It is a piece of craftsmanship, created to be used, cared for and loved for many years.